 INFO (Thread-6) [homeassistant.components.binary_sensor.rfxtrx] Added binary sensor 09130000226707013d70 (Device_id: 226707 Class: LightingDevice Sub: 0)

 Here the device id is 226707, which is almost similar to the 22670e we had on the “On” event a few seconds ago.

 From those two values, you can guess that the actual id of your device is 22670, and that e and 7 are commands for “On” and “Off” states respectively.
 As one hexadecimal digit uses 4 bits, we can conclude that the device is using 4 data bits.

 So here is the actual configuration section for the binary sensor:

 platform: rfxtrx automatic_add: true devices: 0913000022670e013b70: name: window_room2 device_class: opening data_bits: 4 command_on: 0xe command_off: 0x7

-The automatic_add option makes the rfxtrx binary sensor component calculate and display the configuration options for you in the Home Assistant logs:
+The automatic_add option makes the rfxtrx binary sensor integration calculate and display the configuration options for you in the Home Assistant logs: